 Confidentiality and visual telecommunications

 Your confidentiality and privacy are very important to me.
 For my coaching and consultation visual telecommunications services, I have developed extensive confidentiality policies, emergency emotional and self-care procedures, and a specific consent form.
 These policies and procedures are guided by (and exceed) the HIPPA and HITECH privacy rules and standards for telecommunications.

 Clients who prefer visual telecommunications have the option to use Skype or FaceTime.
 However, neither of these forms is a guaranteed format for client confidentiality.
-Therefore, I also offer two additional options for an extra level of confidentiality protection: a privacy-protected format called Doxy.me or a private-protected personalized client portal through SimplePractice and a portal for group conversations through Zoom.
-The Doxy.me and SimplePractice formats are HIPPA and HITECH protected.
+Therefore, I also offer three additional options for an extra level of confidentiality protection: a privacy-protected format called Doxy.me or a private-protected personalized client portal through SimplePractice and a portal for group conversations through Zoom.
+The Doxy.me and SimplePractice formats are HIPPA-compliant and HITECH protected.